-5. Move the glasses within 10 feet (3 m) of the projector, then hold down the Pairing button on the glasses for at least three seconds.
+5. Move the glasses within 10 feet (3 m) of the projector and hold down the Pairing button for at least three seconds.

 The status light on the glasses flashes green and red.
 If pairing is successful, the light turns green for 10 seconds and then turns off.